Silent Reflux in Babies

 Trial feeding modifications

 3. Extensively hydrolysed Rice or milk-based amino acid-based formulas may be considered for infants with suspected cow’s milk protein allergy.
-Hydrolysed rice milk formula is thought to be more palitable.
+Hydrolysed rice milk formula is thought to be more palitable than most modified infant formula.

 • Pharmacological treatment (H2 blockers or PPIs) is reserved for infants with confirmed GORD who do not respond to conservative measures and have significant symptoms or complications.